 Did you run the Maine Coast Marathon in the 1980's?

-See our Alumni Page for a list of runners from the 1980's who also registered for the 2014 race.
+See our Alumni Page for a list of runners from the 1980's who are registered for the 2014 race.
 If you ran, you are eligible for an Alumni Runner discount. (see below)

 Boston Marathon Qualifier

 All USATF-certified marathon courses are Boston Qualifiers.
 Our course has been certified. (certification # ME13007JK)

 We want the Maine Coast Marathon to exceed your expectations in terms of quality.
 To do that, we have placed a cap of 750 runners on the 2014 race.